mattywausb/ElBanquos_ChristmasLight/README.md

 Since there is not programmable christmas light chain in the stores, I have built my own.

+### And the fireworks ?
+While enjoing it the first christmas and watching I also on new years eve I had the idea of switching the concept of slow animation to fast firework like effects to celebrate the new year.
+So I added a countdown clock and some fireworks animations, that can be activated for that special day

 The following
 ## Features
 * Easy maintainable programming of the light patterns